 Remember that the front panel of the bag (above, left) opens like a suitcase.
 There's nothing new to learn if you've spent time traveling with suitcases.
 You'll have the full depth of the Outbreaker to pack your clothes.

-On the sides of the main compartment, you have 2 (on the 35L) or 4 (on the 45L pictured above) side pockets for smaller items like socks, t-shirts, bras, or underwear.
-If you aren’t flying, you can even pack toiletries there.
+On the sides of the main compartment, you have two (on the 35L) or four (on the 45L pictured above) side pockets for smaller items like socks, t-shirts, bras, or underwear.
+If you aren’t flying, you can even pack liquids in them.
 These soft-sided pockets can be flattened if you aren’t using them so that they don’t waste any space.

-The back panel (above, right) folds down and holds your laptop (up to 15” in the 35L and 17” in the 45L) and tablet (up to 13”) in padded, fleece-lined sleeves.
+The back panel (above, right) folds down and holds your laptop (up to a slim 17" laptop, like a Macbook) and tablet (up to 9.7”) in padded, fleece-lined sleeves.
 A velcro tab secures both gadgets so they can't slide out.

-Opposite the laptop sleeve (above, left) are three mesh pockets for chargers, adapters, batteries, power strips, and external hard drives.
-Anything that you use with your computer or tablet goes here.
+Opposite the laptop compartment (above, left) are three mesh pockets for chargers, adapters, batteries, power strips, and external hard drives.
+Anything that you use with your computer or tablet will be safe and sound here.

-The organizer panels holds all of the small stuff that you need when you’re in transit in one easily accessible location.
+The organizer panels hold all of the small stuff that you need when you’re in transit in one easily accessible location.

 The front pocket’s organizer panel (above) holds your passport, keys, pens, and cards.
 There’s a pocket for everything, so you never need to hunt for a missing card or key.
 The stretch-woven pocket can hold your phone or sunglasses.